 If an Airbnb listing feels too cheap for a certain location or what’s offered, double check that the place really exists.
-Contact the host directly and ask follow up questions about the listing or reach out to Airbnb before you book.
+Contact the host directly and ask follow-up questions about the listing or reach out to Airbnb before you book.

 One thing to note–Airbnb does NOT allow transactions or bookings to happen off of their platform.
-If a host is asking for cash when you arrive or wants payment off of the Airbnb platform this a surefire bet it’s a scam, so report them right away!
+If a host is asking for cash when you arrive or wants payment off of the Airbnb platform this is a surefire bet it’s a scam, so report them right away!

 Gut Feelings Versus Cultural Ignorance